Frost-Binance-Pump-Bot/The-Bot/README.md

 Read these before you proceed.

-- Pump and dumps are SCAM.
+- Pump and dumps are SCAM (idk but yeah, admin bought first then member xD)
 - You are very likely to lose money.
 - Invest only what you can afford to lose.